-It is recommended that the improved knowledge of implementation techniques and the emerging costs of the Core Strategy be used to inform a decision on whether there would be a case for the implementation of further schemes.
-Geographical RUSs will provide detailed understanding of demand, service structures and rolling stock deployment.
-Taken together, the updated knowledge of costs and demand will enable business cases to be updated to inform an updated Network RUS Electrification Strategy which would identify the strongest candidates to take forward.
+It is recommended that the improved knowledge of implementation techniques, the emerging costs of the Core Strategy and an understanding of the economics of rolling stock procurement and cascading decisions, will be used to establish whether there would be a case for the implementation of further schemes.
+Geographical RUSs will provide detailed understanding of demand, service structures, the requirement for diversionary routes and rolling stock replacement and deployment.
+Taken together, the updated knowledge of costs, demand and the requirement for rolling stock replacement will enable business cases to be updated to inform an updated Network RUS: Electrification Strategy which would identify the strongest candidates to take forward.
 It is also recommended that funding for early implementation of strategic infill electrification schemes is sought from a variety of sources.